 In many cases in which an investor loses money as a result of the fraud or negligence of a broker or financial advisor, the investor can avoid protracted litigation by resolving the matter through Financial Industry Regulatory Authority (FINRA) arbitration.
 FINRA is the entity that sets forth rules and regulations regarding securities and brokerages throughout the country.
 Additionally, FINRA offers arbitration and other services to resolve disputes.
 Arbitrators are neutral third parties who aid in resolving a conflict.
 In FINRA arbitration, an investor who has a complaint against a broker or financial advisor will present their case to an arbitrator or a panel of arbitrators, who will hear testimony and review documentary evidence before issuing a final and binding decision on the matter.
-A FINRA arbitration attorney at our New York firm can represent you in these complex proceedings.
+The FINRA arbitration attorneys at our New York firm can represent you in these complex proceedings.

 In the investment world, financial advisors have a higher level of knowledge and skill than their clients.
 Therefore, they have a fiduciary duty imposed by law to act in their clients' best interests in providing investment advice.
 This duty imposes an obligation to put a client's interests first and to act in good faith.
 It also requires financial advisors to fully disclose any material facts and conflicts of interest when providing investment advice.
 If a financial advisor fails to act in a client's best interests, the client may be able to pursue a claim against the advisor for a breach of the fiduciary duty owed to the client.Fraud and Misrepresentation